Stuartpkd/Brush-Bucket/README.md

 * [Python Syntax Checker PEP8](https://www.pythonchecker.com/ "Python Syntax Checker PEP8") – To validate all the Python files, making sure they align with PEP8.
 * [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en "Lighthouse") – To check the website’s performance and accessibility, making sure the best practices are used.

+## Databases
+* [SQLite](https://sqlite.org/index.html "SQLite") - The default database on Django, utilised for unittesting.
+* [ElephantSQL](https://www.elephantsql.com/ "ElephantSQL") – The final database used for the deployed project.
+* [AWS](https://aws.amazon.com/ "Amazon Web Services") – AWS was chosen as the primary cloud service provider for the final deployment of our project.
+It offered robust, scalable, and secure hosting solutions for our website's databases and static files, including the digital brush files.